althe3rd/Color-Blindness-Test/README.md

 ### Color Palettes

+**Difficult Palette** (Default)
+- Uses problematic blues and yellows
+- Demonstrates poor color choices for tritanopia
+- Shows how color alone cannot convey information
+- Starts in this mode to immediately showcase accessibility issues

-**Accessible Palette** (Default)
+**Accessible Palette**
 - Uses reds, greens, and high-contrast colors
 - Easily distinguishable for people with tritanopia
 - Follows WCAG accessibility guidelines

-**Difficult Palette**
-- Uses problematic blues and yellows
-- Demonstrates poor color choices for tritanopia
-- Shows how color alone cannot convey information
+- Toggle to this to see the proper approach

 ### Interactive Controls